pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/implementation/tdates.rst

 .. attribute:: datetime

    Returns the object as a :class:`datetime.datetime` object.
+   This attribute is read-only.

 Date information
 ~~~~~~~~~~~~~~~~

-The following attributes are integers:
+The following attributes are read-only, with an integer type.

 .. tabularcolumns:: |l|l|c|